canonical/ubuntu-motd-server-operator/docs/tutorial/getting-started.md

 If successful, the terminal will output `22.04 index`.

-Congratulations, you configured and test the MOTD server.
+Congratulations, you configured and tested the MOTD server.

 ### Clean up the environment